loiskilberg/LoisLegacyArt/README.md

 # LoisLegacyArt
 The website for my art company, Lois Legacy Art LLC.
-Eventually it will be reachable at: www.LoisLegacyArt.com
+It is reachable through: www.LoisLegacyArt.com